Matriarch Behind Siege Of Marawi Has Been Recruiting Child Soldiers To Promote Terror

 “During the early days of the war you’d see 9-to-11-year-olds manning checkpoints, holding heavy duty firearms.
 We are not only talking boys but several girls.
 They are running errands, following orders from their commanders.”

-Aldiong along with other witnesses assume that many of these children have already been killed during the military airstrikes that have hit Marawi over the past month.
+Aldiong, along with other witnesses, assumes that many of these children have already been killed during the military airstrikes that have hit Marawi over the past month.

 Over a week ago, Mrs. Maute was caught riding in a vehicle of weapons and is currently facing charges of rebellion.
 Still, despite the unknown status of her sons and with her in custody, the war in Marawi rages on.